proycon/sxmo-docs/INSTALLGUIDE.md

 ---

-There are two options for installing Sxmo, you can either use a prebaked image or use you can use an existing (or setup a new pmOS) install.

 ## **Prebaked Images**

 The easiest way to get started using Sxmo is just to grab a prebaked image from our image release page.